mthiebaux/D3JSdemo/README.md

 Finally, I stress test the resulting code with a scalable, high performance set of operations, of some interest to graph theorists.
 A histogram of cumulative mutations shows consistent power law distribution of node degree, while sensitive to initial conditions.
 Style transition chains are seductive, and troublesome when large graphs are edited.

 While testing degenerate cases, I found a rare error message streaming from the D3 force engine, dealing with numeric precision handling in the Safari browser.
 When you are down to two nodes and delete one of them, after ten seconds the position coordinates of the remaining node fall under 1.0e-100, which can't be mapped to a raw number from a numeric string for the internal SVG element.
 This can go unnoticed because *undefined* resolves to zero.
-This is fixed with the following patch to boilerplate sim initialization:
+This is patched with the following boilerplate sim initialization:

 ```
 d3.forceSimulation()
+  .on( "tick",
-    .on( "tick", () => {
+    () => {
       nodes.attr( "cx", d.x.toFixed( 100 ) )
     }
   );
 ```

 <img src="./images/screencap4.png" width="200">